Blockchain based Resource Governance for Decentralized Web Environments: Conceptual Resource Governance Framework

 \subsubsubsection{Resource indexing}.
 Policies are associated with resources through \Compo{resource indexing} components.
 They contain metadata about the resources shared in the decentralized environment (e.g., identifiers, web references, owner node).
 When data owners upload new resources in their node, it interacts with the \Compo{resource indexer} of these components, in order to serialize the information of the shared data.

-Referring to our running example, when Bob uploads his image to his \Compo{node} and specifies the corresponding usage rules in its policy, his \Compo{node} shares the image metadata (e.g., the HTTP reference `https://BobNode.com/images/Mesoplodon.jpg') and the usage policy with respectively the \Compo{resource indexing} and \Compo{policy governance} components running in the \Compo{governance ecosystem}.
+Referring to our running example, when Bob uploads his image to his \Compo{node} and specifies the corresponding usage rules in its policy, his \Compo{node} shares the image metadata (e.g., the HTTP reference \texttt{https://BobNode.com/images/Mesoplodon.jpg}) and the usage policy with respectively the \Compo{resource indexing} and \Compo{policy governance} components running in the \Compo{governance ecosystem}.
 After Bob has delivered his `Mesoplodon.jpg' image to Alice's \Compo{node}, he can demand the verification of the image's utilization to the \Compo{policy governance} component holding the image's policy.
 The \Compo{policy governance} component retrieves the usage log of the image from Alice's device, by interacting with her \Compo{node}.
-Finally, according to the content of the usage log, Alice's usage can be evaluated.
+Finally, Alice's usage can be verified based on the content of the usage log.